Max du Preez: Vrye Weekblad

-Du Preez founded the Vrye Weekblad, an Afrikaans-language weekly newspaper, in November 1988 and its progressive successor Vrye Weekblad Online in 2019.
-During his tenure as editor-in-chief, the newspaper's offices were bombed and Du Preez received death threats as a result of the paper's opposition to apartheid.
+Du Preez founded the Vrye Weekblad, a liberal Afrikaans-language weekly newspaper, in November 1988.
+Du Preez was an opponent of apartheid, and exposed stories of the regime's death squads in the publication, which was the first Afrikaans newspaper to openly criticise the government.

+During his tenure as editor-in-chief, the newspaper's offices were bombed by the Civil Cooperation Bureau (a government death squad) and Du Preez received death threats as a result of the paper's opposition to apartheid.
+The government also squeezed the publication financially, in an effort to close it down.

-He was sentenced to six months in jail for quoting Joe Slovo, the then leader of the South African Communist Party and a banned person.
+In 1990 Du Preez was sentenced to six months in jail for quoting Joe Slovo, the then leader of the South African Communist Party and a banned person.
+In 1994, the publication had to close its doors.

-The Vrye Weekblad broke the news of the Vlakplaas Death Squads and the role of its commander, Dirk Coetzee.
+Vrye Weekblad Online, or Vrye Weekblad II, was launched on 5 April 2019. again with Max du Preez as editor, and owned by Arena Holdings.
+After running into financial difficulties, US-based Afrikaans financier Andre Pienaar took over in late 2022, creating the Nuwe Vrye Weekblad Media Group (NVWB).
+Du Preez retained a 49% stake and continued as editor-in-chief of Vrye Weekblad.
+However the flagship publication closed down in March 2025, not being able to maintain a large enough subscriber base.
+In early 2026, NVWB launched an Afrikaans online platform for business journalism.

-Dismissal from the SABC
+SABC

+Du Preez joined the SABC in 1994, as a documentary filmmaker and anchor, during which time it was transformed from a state to a public broadcaster.
+He was editor and executive producer of 90 documentary programmes on the Truth and Reconciliation Commission process, called the TRC Special Report, which became the most watched documentary series ever on South African television.

-In 1999, Du Preez was dismissed by the SABC from his position as the executive editor of Special Assignment, an investigative television show, after he objected when a documentary was barred from being shown.
+In 1999, he was dismissed by the SABC from his position as the executive editor of Special Assignment, an investigative television show, after he objected when a documentary was barred from being shown.
 Though initially it was simply stated that his contract would not be renewed, the SABC later said he had been dismissed for gross insubordination.
+Du Preez later said that the programme had "just became a little bit too independent for the new apparatchiks at the SABC, and my contract was ended with a week's notice in mid-1998".

 The decision led to a public campaign to call for his reinstatement and the handling by the SABC led to complaints to the Broadcasting Complaints Commission of South Africa.
 The incident was seen as symptomatic of a public broadcaster voluntarily transforming itself into a state propaganda apparatus.